Human Genetics Courses

 Case Management Practicum

-The Case Management Practicum utilizes a standardized patient model to provide students the opportunity to demonstrate and assess their skill levels in competencies necessary for the practice of genetic counseling.
-Students participate in prepared role-playing exercises, followed by class discussion and feedback.
-The course structure allows students to demonstrate competence in key skills; assess their own strengths and weaknesses and those of their peers; and formulate a plan for addressing areas needing improvement.
+This practicum course will utilize a simulated patient model to provide students the opportunity to demonstrate and assess their skill levels in competencies necessary for the practice of genetic counseling.
+Students will participate in prepared role-playing exercises, followed by class discussion and feedback.
+The course structure will allow students to demonstrate competence in key skills; assess their own strengths and weaknesses and those of their peers; and formulate a plan for addressing areas needing improvement.

 Faculty